yanfulin/htmljscheck/spec.md

 ### Phase 3: Testing and Compliance

 -   [x] Choose and configure a testing framework (e.g., Jest, Mocha).
+-   [x] Write a comprehensive test suite to ensure correctness.
 -   [ ] Create a script to download and run the html5lib-tests.
 -   [ ] Write a test runner to execute the html5lib-tests and compare the results.
 -   [ ] Debug and fix parsing errors until all tests pass.